getify/Functional-Light-JS/ch3.md

 Instead of taking all the arguments at once (like `ajax(..)`), or some of the arguments up-front and the rest later (via `partial(..)`), this `curriedAjax(..)` function receives one argument at a time, each in a separate function call.

-Currying is similar to partial application in that each successive curried call kind of partially applies another argument to the original function, until all arguments have been passed.
+Currying is similar to partial application in that each successive curried call partially applies another argument to the original function, until all arguments have been passed.

-The main difference is that `curriedAjax(..)` will explicitly return a function (we call `curriedGetPerson(..)`) that expects **only the next argument** `data`, not one that (like the earlier `getPerson(..)`) can receive all the rest of the arguments.
+The main difference is that `curriedAjax(..)` will return a function (we call `curriedGetPerson(..)`) that expects **only the next argument** `data`, not one that (like the earlier `getPerson(..)`) can receive all the rest of the arguments.

 If an original function expected 5 arguments, the curried form of that function would take just the first argument, and return a function to accept the second.
 That one would take just the second argument, and return a function to accept the third.
 And so on.

-So currying unwinds a higher-arity function into a series of chained unary functions.
+So currying unwinds a single higher-arity function into a series of chained unary functions.

 How might we define a utility to do this currying?
 We're going to use some tricks from Chapter 2.
+Let's take a look:

 ```js
 function curry(fn,arity = fn.length) {